nuxt/nuxt/docs/3.api/1.composables/use-request-headers.md

 # `useRequestHeaders`

-You can use built-in `useRequestHeaders` composable to access the incoming request headers within your pages, components, and plugins.
+You can use the built-in `useRequestHeaders` composable to access the incoming request headers within your pages, components, and plugins.

 ```js
 // Get all request headers